Tyler-R-Kendrick/ai-agents-for-beginners-csharp/08-multi-agent/README.md

 - **Coordinator Agent:** Receives user request from UI agent, delegates tasks to specialized agents, and aggregates results.

 </v-clicks>

-This system could use a hierarchical or blackboard architecture.

 ---
 layout: section